 - Is a bottom, open shelf practical?
 A lot of vanities have an upper closed cabinet with a lower shelf that’s open.
 Or, maybe the cabinet is totally comprised of open shelving.
 Because our small vanity is in our powder room — no towels used in here or anything else I can think that I would want to display — I did not want a vanity with open shelving and specifically only looked at options with closed cabinets.

 - Will prior damage from a pedestal sink (or whatever was in place before) be covered?
 If your flooring is damaged/cut/has imperfections when you remove your former unit, the closer to the ground your vanity cabinet goes, the less you will have to worry about fixing/disguising the floor underneath the unit.
 We did not have to do any repairs and all imperfections were covered well, underneath our vanity.
 That said, if you’re nervous about your own situation, maybe opt for a small vanity that isn’t super open on the lower half.

 Of course, whenever you order something, you want it to be perfect as-is.
 That said, the hardware that comes on the vanity is such an easy switch, don’t let the manufacturer knobs/pulls make or break your decision.
 Even if they are “fine”, it’s such a simple component to personalize to make your vanity totally unique.
+And more good news — when you’re working with a small bathroom vanity, you probably aren’t dealing with many pulls or knobs that will have to be switched.
 My pulls that I switched to have been out of stock for most of the year but as of this morning, they’re back!
 They’re especially great for cabinet doors like mine that would be a tight fit for two round knobs…